Ivan-Shish/Aptos34/SECURITY.md

 - Vulnerabilities only exploitable on out-of-date browsers or platforms.
 - Attacks requiring physical access to the victim device.
 - Incorrect data supplied by third party oracles.
+- Attacks caused by incomplete gas metering that slow down the network.

 ### Blockchain: